aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

 as explained in the first section.

-To inspect the list of input files generated by the AiiDA (this can be done even when the calculation did not finish yet), type
+Similar to the dry run, we can also inspect the input files of the *actual*
+calculation:

 .. code:: console

     verdi calcjob inputls <pk_number> -c

-with ``pk_number`` the pk number of your calculation.
-This will show the contents of the input directory (``-c`` prints directories in colour).
+for the ``pk_number`` of your calculation.
+This will show the contents of the input directory (``-c`` prints directories in color).
-Then you can also check the content of the actual input file with
+Check the content of input files with

 .. code:: console